victoria-tukisi/AutomationTestingProjects/README.md

 Select "Developer options"
 Enable USB debugging

-Connect your real device via TeamViewer on your machine
+Connect your real device via TeamViewer on your machine using the USB cable Verify that your real device is connected: On CMD : type adb devices + enter Your device should display as an attached device

+Next, Start appium server via CMD : type appium + enter_key Run the tests on Eclipse:
+To run the "basicNavigation" class, right-click and select Run As Java Application To run the "basicFunctionality" class, right-click and select Run As Java Application